anddrenunes/SemanticMedWeb/README.md

 What is the SemanticMedWeb?
 ===========================
 The SemanticMedWeb (SMW) is more of a concept than a specific implementation.
 The concept is based on integration of diverse applications via a mechanism to exchange both the syntactic as well as semantic contexts of any healthcare related concept.
+From patient data to basic science and back again (bench to beside) semantic interoperability.

 SemanticMedWeb Demo 1.0